 Before that, everything was fine with her.
 She manages to survive despite having a low salary as she is a practical person and not impulsive.

-She was confident that she will never ever be in “bad debt situation”.
-But, she was wrong she forgot that expat life in Dubai is unpredictable.
+She was confident that she will never ever be in a “bad debt situation“.
+But, she was wrong she forgot that Expat life in Dubai is unpredictable.

 Dunia Finance granted her applications.
-At first having that card looks a good idea, it helps her a lot in managing her expenses.
-It serves as her back up every time she is strapped for cash.
+At first, having that card looks a good idea, it helps her a lot in managing her expenses.
+It serves as her back up every time she is short out of cash.

 Never ever came in her imagination that the little plastic card is treacherous and powerful.
 It has the power either to help or wreck someone’s life.

 She coordinates with Dunia Finance, she asked their opinions for the best solutions.
 The agent suggests to convert it into a loan, after the discussion and explanation, she is convinced that it will be the best for her situation.
 She agreed to have the 60 months terms as based on the given details it would be more affordable for her.
-And anyway she doesn’t have any options that time.
+Anyway, she doesn’t have an option at that time.

 To cut it short, her initial credit of AED 36K reaches to AED 42k, after Dunia adds the applicable interest on the terms she requested.